arlaneenalra/Tandy1400/README.md

 ## Status

+2024-12-15 - Bug Fixes
+* Upped C2 to 100uF, 47 seems to not quite be enough for the LCD to work well, you get some fading and potentially contrast issues.
+* Ordered potentially replacement for the 15v DC-DC converter, if it works, I'll add the converter module to the repo and start an SMD version of the board.

 2024-12-01 - Bug fixes
 * This should finally fix the MEZD41502A-C footprint.
 * Validated the board in "wall power only" configuration.